-What really stands out is the 360º views for 100 miles in every direction at the top of Morgan Butte.
-Oregon's basin range county is sparsely forested and even thinner on the crowds.
-You'll love the unique ecosystem, wildlife sightings, views, and fun rolling backcountry singletrack.
+A long ride, capped with 360º views for 100 miles in every direction at the top of Morgan Butte.
+Oregon's Basin Range County is sparsely forested and even thinner on the crowds.
+You'll love the unique ecosystem, wildlife sightings, views, and fun-rolling backcountry singletrack.

-If you plan ahead, make reservations at Cowboy Dinner Tree in Silver Lake, not to be missed 30oz steak dinner!
+If you plan ahead, make reservations at Cowboy Dinner Tree in Silver Lake, the 30oz steak dinner is not to be missed!

 History & Background

-This trail is part of the Fremont National Recreation trail built by the Youth Core in the 1990s.
+This ride follows a section of the Fremont National Recreation trail built by the Youth Core in the 1990s.